OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 forge clean && forge test --ffi
 ```

-### Running test script
+### Running example script

-You can simulate a deployment by running the script:
+You can simulate deployments and upgrades of the various kinds of proxies by running the script:

 ```
 forge clean && forge script test/Upgrades.s.sol --ffi